-Tip #1: Strength and experience of management team
+Tip #1: Strength and experience of the management team

 How experienced are the key players relative to other firms?
 Do they have diverse backgrounds or do they all come from the same area of the investment industry?
 It is crucial to have seasoned investment professionals overseeing your portfolio.
 But it is equally as critical to have a diverse group that can bring different perspectives when managing your capital.

 Tip #2: Level of assets under management (AUM)

 It is important to look at how significant your capital will be to the investment management firm, given there is often a direct correlation with the level of attention your portfolio may receive from a client servicing perspective.
 Moreover, although there are benefits of a firm with a large AUM due to scale, smaller boutique firms may have the ability to be more nimble in the marketplace while offering personalized services to best suit their clients` specific needs.

 Tip #3: If the investment team has a meaningful portion of their own wealth invested in the strategy

 It is imperative to find out if your advisor has a meaningful portion of his/her personal capital invested alongside his/her clients.
 If so, the level of focus the investments will receive can be significantly higher than if the advisor personally invests in a completely different way.
 In addition to creating a higher level of accountability, advisors that invest in the same portfolios as their clients display long-term confidence in the investment strategy.
 This is one of the best tips to find a wealth manager.
 Especially if value and ethics is important to you.

-Tip #4: Length of portfolio manager’s tenure at firm
+Tip #4: Length of portfolio manager’s tenure at the firm

 If you are being sold on a fund’s track record, it is important to ask how long the current portfolio manager has been the lead on the fund, and if the track record represents the efforts of several different portfolio managers with potentially different investment styles over time.
 This will reveal a fund’s ability to consistently carry out strategies that have been successful in the past.